- Richest Celebrities › Actors

-Tony Danza Net Worth and Salary: Tony Danza is an American actor, teacher, dancer, and former boxer who has a net worth of $40 million.
-Danza is probably best known for starring in TV series such as "Taxi" and "Who's the Boss?"
+Tony Danza is an American actor, teacher, dancer, and former boxer who has a net worth of $40 million.
+Tony Danza is best known for starring in the television series "Taxi" and "Who's the Boss?"
 Over the course of his career, Tony has been honored with numerous accolades, including nominations for an Emmy Award and four Golden Globes.
 He also won a People's Choice Award.
 Outside of his TV career, Danza has appeared in a number of films.

 After "Who's the Boss?" ended, Tony Danza started to appear in movies as well as further television projects.
 In 1994, he played a baseball player in the film "Angels in the Outfield."
 Tony had previously appeared in films such as "The Hollywood Knights" and "Going Ape!"
 Next year, he appeared in the sitcom "Hudson Street" before following up with "The Tony Danza Show," although both were short-lived.
 By the year 2000, he had landed a role in the series "Family Law."
 After appearing in "The Practice," Tony was nominated for an Emmy Award.